Key Takeaways

 03 Your Genetics Matter (A Lot)

-The enzyme responsible for breaking down caffeine is called CYP1A2.
+Caffeine metabolism varies dramatically between people, and the main driver is a liver enzyme called CYP1A2.
 Depending on which variant of this gene you have, you fall into one of two categories[3]:

 Fast Metabolizers (~50% of people)